AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 insert_length = 2*L_horizontal+filter_length
 >> length_insert = 12.517 cm
 ```
 From these calculations and the given constraints, the length of the filter shelves is 2.829 cm and the length of the insert is 12.517 cm.
-With these values, the overall apparatus could be fabricated in Fusion.
+With these values, the overall apparatus could be fabricated in Fusion360 (see "Fusion360").

-####Fusion360 (expand on this and repository)
+Depending on the length of the filter insert assembly, the spacing of the plates will be adjusted accordingly.
+This is due to the fact that the length of the filter insert, as set by the length of the filter and flow constraints, determines how far apart the entrance and exit plates need to be.
+The idea is that they would be fully secured once the apparatus is in use and only the insert would remain removable.

+####Fusion360

 Our [Fusion](https://cornell47.autodesk360.com/g/projects/20180202115885156/data/?tryNew=true) repository

+The Fusion360 project linked in this section consists of the most up-to-date iterations of the Horizontal Filter as well as older renditions of specific components.
+Images of the filter may be found in the "Design of Apparatus" section of the report.

 <div class="alert alert-block alert-danger">